ietf-wg-cellar/ebml-specification/specification.markdown

 #### recursive

-Within an EBML Schema, the XPath of `@recursive` attribute is `/EBMLSchema/element/@recursive`.
+Within an EBML Schema, the XPath of the `@recursive` attribute is `/EBMLSchema/element/@recursive`.

 This attribute is a boolean to express whether an EBML Element is permitted to